devicefuture/atto/docs/reference/io.md

 Set the first parameter to a colour name to set the foreground colour to that given colour; set the first parameter to `"rgb"` and set `red`, `green` and `blue` to set the foreground colour to a given RGB value (each component being within the range of `0`-`255`); or set the first parameter to `"hsl"` to set the foreground colour to a given HSL value (the `hue` value being a trigonometric angle, with `saturation` and `luminance` being within the range of `0`-`1`).

 For `"rgb"` and `"hsl"`, a transparency value can be given as argument `alpha`, where `0` is completely transparent and `1` is completely opaque.

+If no colour is chosen, then the default foreground colour for atto is used.

 <details>
 <summary>Example</summary>